-XOP Toolkit 5 provides sample projects and support files for Xcode 1.1.
+XOP Toolkit 5 provides sample projects and support files for Xcode 2.2.
 These samples and support files should work in later versions of Xcode, although minor tweaks may be necessary.
+The instructions below assume that you are running Xcode 2.2 or later.
+If not, see the note on page 75.